Westminster School: 21st century

 In 2011, the school agreed to buy a 999-year lease of Lawrence Hall, London from The Royal Horticultural Society.
 This listed Art-Deco building adjacent to the school's playing fields at Vincent Square has been converted into a Sports Centre.
 It provides for climbing, martial arts, fencing, rowing, table tennis, badminton, netball, indoor football and indoor cricket.
 In 2012 the school took possession of St Edward's House, which was the last Anglican monastery in London.
 The building, on the corner of Great College Street and Tufton Street, now houses Purcell's, a Boarding House for girls and a Day House for boys, as well as a small Chapel and Refectory.
-Westminster Under School has also been enlarged by a building in Douglas Street, which provides an Art Studio, IT Suite and Dining Hall.
+Westminster Under School has also been enlarged by a building in Douglas Street, which provides an Art Studio, IT Suite and Dining Hall and has recently modernised a new school building in Chapter Street.

 In May 2013, the school was criticized for staging an auction involving the selling of internships to fund bursaries, resulting in adverse press coverage.

 In 2014/2015 Westminster was reported to be the 13th most expensive HMC day school and tenth most expensive HMC boarding school in the UK It achieved the highest percentage of students accepted by Oxbridge colleges over the period 2002–2006, and was ranked as best boys' school in the country in terms of GCSE results in 2017.
 In 2019, 84% of pupils scored A*-A for their A-Levels examination, while 80% scored A*-A for their GCSEs.

 In December 2017, the school announced plans to open six schools in China, working with the Hong Kong educational group HKMETG; the first opened in Chengdu in 2020.
 Revenue generated by the deal will be used to support bursary funds at the existing school, and follows similar moves by Harrow School, Malvern School, Wellington College and Dulwich College.
 The school was criticized in the media and by its pupils for its decision to teach the Chinese national curriculum as opposed to an international curriculum normally taught by international schools.
 Steve Tsang, director of the China Institute at SOAS London, was quoted in the Financial Times as saying, "I think they have no idea what they're dealing with....
 If you set up a school in China, they will have a party secretary superintending the whole school and the party secretary will be responsible for political education."
 The school responded that it would exercise "soft power" over the teaching and would also teach an international curriculum for students aged 16–18.
 The issue was re-opened when The Times published an article quoting Professor Edward Vickers of Kyushu University, who accused the school (and King's College School, with similar plans) of "helping Chinese teach propaganda".
 These plans were cancelled in November 2021 in response to "recent changes in Chinese education policy".